In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the cauliflower “couscous”

-- Cut the cauliflower lengthwise into quarters, discarding any leaves or thick stalks.
+• Cut the cauliflower in half lengthwise, discarding any leaves or thick stalks.
 Using a food processor fitted with the grater attachment, or the coarse holes of a box grater, coarsely grate the cauliflower.
 Alternatively, using a knife, cut the florets and tender stems into ¼-inch pieces.

 2